daxadax/gamejam-22/README.md

-# TBD
+# RIFT ARENA

-Submission for DCL 2022 Game Jam
+Submission for the DCL 2022 Game Jam, inspired by the game [Rift Wizard](https://store.steampowered.com/app/1271280/Rift_Wizard/)

 # Assets

 Most of the assets were created by Vex or myself.
-Some assets are from the [decentraland builder asset](https://github.com/decentraland/builder-assets/tree/master/assets) packs
+Some assets are from the [decentraland builder asset](https://github.com/decentraland/builder-assets/tree/master/assets) packs.

 The following are opensource assets from outside decentraland: